cadop/dhart/CONTRIBUTING.md

 **Documentation**
-Documentation is vital and must be done throughout the project, not the end.
-This includes examples for the use of each function
+Documentation is vital and must be done throughout the project, not the end.<br>
+This includes examples for the use of each function.<br>

 *Non-unity users*